Hello and welcome to Year 5! On this page you should find all you need to know about Year 5.

 PE

-This term we will be swimming.
+This term we will be exploring orienteering.
 This will be on Tuesdays.

 Homework expectations: